Doug17i/Def-Hunter/README.md

  - `Line_number`: A line number where source code is modified
  - `SRC`: An actual source code that is modified

-For each software project, we use the oldest release to train Def-Hunter model.
+For each software project, we use the oldest release to train DEF-Hunter model.
 The subsequent release is used as validation sets.
 The other releases are used as test sets.

 For example, there are 5 releases in ActiveMQ (i.e., 5.0.0, 5.1.0, 5.2.0, 5.3.0, 5.8.0), release 5.0.0 is used as training set, release 5.1.0 is used as validation set, and releases 5.2.0, 5.3.0 and 5.8.0  are used as test sets.
  ***